ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 **Intermediate variables**: Your function should compute the following values, again using `a` against each row in `b`:

-* `total_sim` = total magnitude of "agreements"/"known similarity" between `a` and each row in `b`
-* `total_dif` = total magnitude of "disagreements"/"known dissimilarity" between `a` and each row in `b`
+* `total_dif` = total magnitude of "disagreements"/"known dissimilarity" between `a` and each row in `b` (This is the L1 distance for known values)
 * `total_nan` = total number of NaN/"unknown" values where either `a` *OR* the corresponding row of `b` (or both!) has a NaN

-and you should use these in computing your distances.
+and you should use these (*not* only `total_dif`) in computing your distances.
 Also, when `debug = True` is passed to the function, you should return these intermediate variables in a dictionary, as shown in the example below.

 :::